Shelf Life Testing

 This in turn can be affected by the choice of packaging and in many instances will determine which packaging is used.

-Many biscuits and savoury snacks including nuts suffer in quality as a result of moisture gain.
-Some baked foods such as cakes may suffer from moisture loss.
+Many biscuits and Savoury snacks including nuts suffer in quality as a result of moisture gain.
+Some baked foods such as cakes may experience moisture loss.

 Chemical or biochemical changes:

-Numerous possible reactions which could limit shelf life fall into this category.
+Numerous possible reactions which could limit shelf-life fall into this category.
 The most important are oxidation, non-enzymic browning, enzymic browning and, in some cases, food and packaging interaction.
 Oxidation of fats and oils leads to the development of rancidity marked by off odour and flavour.
-This may limit the shelf life of fats and oils but can also limit the shelf life of many other foods containing fats and oils.
-Examples of foods stored at ambient temperatures which can develop rancid off flavours are nuts, potato crisps and biscuits.
+This may limit the shelf-life of fats and oils but can also limit the shelf-life of many other foods containing fats and oils.
+Examples of foods stored at ambient temperatures that can develop rancid off flavours are nuts, potato crisps and biscuits.

-Many frozen foods can also have their shelf life limited by fat oxidation.
+Many frozen foods can also have their shelf-life testing limited by fat oxidation.

-While freezing arrests microbial activity, chemical reactions proceed at a much reduced rate even at recommended storage temperatures.
-In general, hard frozen food products are given shelf life of 12 months or more.
+While freezing arrests microbial activity, chemical reactions proceed at a much-reduced rate even at recommended storage temperatures.
+In general, hard frozen food products are given a shelf-life of 12 months or more.

-NSW Food Authority has complied information on shelf life testing Click here for more information.
+NSW Food Authority has complied information on shelf-life testing here.

-We encourage our clients to conduct self-assessment of their food product before sending it for microbiological testing.
-This assessment should include sensory evaluation like change in colour, texture, smell, appearance, taste etc. Once indicative shelf life is determined, the sample can be tested for quality indicators and pathogens.
-This will be validation of shelf life.
-You should also consider customer requirements of testing as well.
-Sometime customer may be asking to test at certain frequency .
+We encourage our clients to conduct self-assessment of their food product before sending it to us for microbiological shelf life testing.
+This assessment should include sensory evaluation of change in colour, texture, smell, appearance, and taste.
+Once indicative shelf-life is determined, the sample can be tested for quality indicators and pathogens.
+This will be validation of shelf-life.
+We recommend also considering customer requirements of shelf life testing, as occasionally a customer may request to test at a certain time interval frequency.

 Online Enquiry